gicentre/litvis/examples/windVectors.md

 ## Data

 [Gridded global wind data](http://www.remss.com/measurements/ccmp/) can be extracted [via an API](https://data.planetos.com/datasets/rss_ccmp_winds_v2) at 0.25 degree intervals.
-For each sampled grid location, a (u,v) vector pair is available indicating components of velocity in metres per second in the east-west and north-south directions respectively (wind moving NE would have positive u and v components).
+For each sampled grid location, a $(u,v)$ vector pair is available indicating components of velocity in metres per second in the east-west and north-south directions respectively (wind moving NE would have positive u and v components).
 These are shown as a [tidy table](https://package.elm-lang.org/packages/gicentre/tidy/latest/Tidy) and stored as a table called `grid`:

 ```elm {m}
 uvWindTable : List String